cap-js/docs/advanced/fiori.md

 :::

 ### Difference between Compositions and Associations
-Be aware that all compositions of a draft-enabled entity are part of the same draft.
-Only those entities will have a "Create" button in SAP Fiori elements UIs, as they are part of the draft.
-Conversely, associated entities must not be modified through drafts.
-It is only possible to modify foreign keys if they are stored within the draft entity.
+Be aware that you must not modify associated entities through drafts.
+Only compositions will get a "Create" button in SAP Fiori elements UIs because they are stored as part of the same draft entity.

 ### Enabling Draft for [Localized Data](../guides/localized-data) {#draft-for-localized-data}